WeaverTL/Portfolio/README.md

   - Data manipulation with Pandas
   - Visuals using Plotly on Jupyterlab

-Commits are not be very readable because of jupyter, might change this in the future...
+Commits are not very readable at the moment because of jupyter, might change this in the future...

 ### Inline Plotly Visuals are very convenient